Contemplating the fate of modified gravity: Beauty and simplicity

-The purpose of our essay is to argue that the situation in modified gravity research is being mostly guided by the principle of simplicity, and unlike beauty this might be even worse, even though we have not yet come to a common feeling of a severe crisis.
-The motivating principles for modifying gravity are no worse than for a similar search in the standard model of particle physics, and from cosmology we also have some mild phenomenological push for that, even though with only one incomplete sample of a universe, mostly in terms of the mismatch in different measurements of the Hubble constant.
-However, we are also short of real experimental options, nor do we have such beauty as in other parts of high energy physics.
+The purpose of our current paper is to argue that nowadays, the situation in modified gravity research resembles the old story of Einstein's struggle, i.e.,~there is a lack of a good guiding principle.
+The~main criterion for modifying gravity is the principle of simplicity, and~unlike real mathematical beauty, this might be even more problematic even though we have not yet come to a common feeling of a severe crisis.
+The~motivating principles for modifying gravity are no worse than those in a similar search in the standard model of particle physics, and from cosmology, we also have a mild phenomenological push for that, even with only one incomplete sample of a universe, which is seen mostly in terms of the mismatch in different measurements of the Hubble constant.
+Nonetheless, we are also short of real experimental options, and we do not have such beauty as in several other realms of high-energy~physics.

-Roughly, the present-day Hubble ``constant'' ($H_0$) and other related issues are rather hard tensions between direct measurements in the present-day Universe and predictions from what we see in the cosmic microwave background (CMB).
-We possess such data from different coexisting measurements, so that it does not seem plausible that it could all be attributed to some serious fault in doing astronomical observations.
-And given that, it is either some big change in the well-known physics of matter under well-known and well-studied conditions, or modification of gravity.
-In other words, the phenomenological justification for current attempts to modify gravity is rather convincing.
-But it does not make it an easy task.
+Roughly, the~present-day Hubble ``constant'' ($H_0$) and other related issues are rather hard tensions between direct measurements in the present-day universe and predictions from what we see in the cosmic microwave background (CMB).
+We possess such data from different coexisting measurements, so that it does not seem plausible that they could all be attributed to some serious fault in astronomical observations.\footnote{We do not consider another possible solution which assumes that the cosmological principle might be wrong~\cite{Banerjee:2020xcn,Lee:2022cyh}.} Given this, such measurements signify either a tremendous change in the well-known physics of matter under well-known, well-studied conditions or a~modification of gravity.
+In~other words, the~phenomenological justification for current attempts to modify gravity is utterly convincing, but~it does not make these modifications an easy~task.